 My obligations as a Professional

-As a fully qualified Clinical Member of the Psychotherapy and Counselling Federation of Australia (PACFA) and a Credentialed Mental Health Nurse accredited with the Australian College Mental Health Nurses (ACMHN) I am bound by the privacy policies, rules and guidelines of these professional associations as well as Australian privacy legislation.
+As a fully qualified Clinical Member of the Psychotherapy and Counselling Federation of Australia (PACFA) and a Mental Health Nurse registered with the Australian College Mental Health Nurses (ACMHN) I am bound by the privacy policies, rules and guidelines of these professional associations as well as Australian privacy legislation.

 As a Registered Nurse & Mental Health Nurse I am also bound by the codes and guidelines of the Australian Health Professionals Regulation Agency (AHPRA) which prohibits me seeking testimonials from clients.